IN THIS ARTICLE

 Open-Source Tools and Framework

 One of the reasons that Python is so popular is that it is an open-source language.
-Many of the tools within Python are also open source, making them highly accessible to the average developer with a lot of documentation and support sources from many different sites and individuals.
+Many of the tools and frameworks within Python are also open source, making them highly accessible to the average developer with many documentation and support sources from many different sites and individuals.
 This support extends to all areas and major versions of Python.
 Both current and previous versions have extensive documentation and extensive support systems in place for developers.

 The process of automation using Python is made easy by the fact that Python contains several modules that are specifically optimized for automation.
 These include PyAutoGUI, among others.